 Things to Do in San Francisco

 You’ll definitely want to see the Golden Gate Bridge whilst in San Francisco – it’s iconic!
-My favourite way to see it is by renting a bike (more on that in the San Francisco Itinerary section) and cycling across the bridge into Sausilito.
+My favourite way to see it is by renting a bike (more on that in the San Francisco Itinerary section) and cycling across the bridge into Sausalito.
+Even if it’s quite foggy in SF, you’ll likely get good weather and sunshine in Sausalito.

-The Ferry Building is lovely to walk around – some of my favourite food spots were here.
-I really enjoyed walking from here to the Exploratorium, a museum that is so hands-on and interactive.
+The Ferry Building is lovely to walk around.
+I really enjoy walking from here to the Exploratorium, a museum that is so hands-on and interactive.
 There are plenty of children running around, and if that’s going to bother you, the Exploratorium hosts an after-hours event every Thursday evening.

 For food, I also LOVE North Beach for Italian and the Mission for some of the best burritos I’ve ever had.